 Next on our list is UXTheme Multi-Patcher.
 This applications lets you use non-certified visual styles by bypassing Microsoft’s certification verification in uxtheme.dll.

-After doing that, you just need to double click .theme file of your third party theme and your new theme will be applied on your Windows 10 computer.
+After that, you need to double-click the click .theme file of your third-party theme, and your new theme will be applied to your Windows 10 computer.
 If you don’t like it, you can always delete a theme in Windows.

-Installing third-party themes on Windows 10 isn’t impossible, although it’s disabled by default, but if you don’t feel comfortable with patching systems files and potential risks, maybe you shouldn’t try to do it.
+Installing third-party themes on Windows 10 isn’t impossible, although it’s disabled by default, but if you don’t feel comfortable patching systems files and potential risks, you shouldn’t try to do it.